-Articles in American Periodicals, TOPIA, Common-Place, Modernism/Modernity, Nineteenth-Century Gender Studies, Indigenous Women and Feminism, American Studies, MELUS, American Quarterly, Feminist Studies, Women’s Studies International Forum, Tulsa Studies in Women's Literature.
+Articles in a/b: AutoBiography Studies, Legacy, Call and Response-ability, American Periodicals, TOPIA, Common-Place, Modernism/Modernity, Nineteenth-Century Gender Studies, Indigenous Women and Feminism, American Studies, MELUS, American Quarterly, Feminist Studies, Women’s Studies International Forum, Tulsa Studies in Women's Literature.

-My undergraduate teaching has included courses on American modernism and postmodernism, race and belonging in American literature, Asian American literature, African American women’s writing, theories of race and ethnicity, and minority American literatures.
+My undergraduate teaching has included courses on writings from the #metoo movement, Black prairie writing, American modernism and postmodernism, race in American literature, Asian American literature, African American women’s writing, theories of race and ethnicity, and "minority" American literatures.
 My graduate teaching has included courses such as, "Afterlives" of American Slavery, Movement and Time in African American Writing, The Post-Racial, Migration and the City in African American Literature, Early African American Feminisms, Visibility and African American Women, Asian American Texts and the Negotiation of Identity, Slavery and the African American Literary Imagination, U.S. “Blackness” and its Echoes, and Public Feminisms (with Susan Hamilton and Daphne Read).
-I am currently teaching an undergraduate women's writing course focused on #MeToo.

 Throughout the 2017-18 academic year I worked with colleagues and students on an ad hoc committee in EFS charged with department-level responses to the new sexual violence policy that was adopted in June 2017 by the Board of Governors.
 I remain committed to this work in daily practice, in my ongoing thinking, and in the ways in which I teach and work to support students.
 What might it mean to take seriously that we teach representations of sexual violence or representations that emerge from a culture that has naturalized that violence in its understanding of sexual, gendered and raced difference?
 How might doing so change what we do in the classroom and the conversations we have with our students?
 How do we support our students whose experiences may include sexual violence?
 These are questions our university and department are only beginning to grapple with.